 Fishery managers rely on catch information provided by fishers to manage the Puget Sound Dungeness crab fishery and plan future seasons.

 CRCs must be reported online or returned to the Washington Department of Fish and Wildlife by mailing it to the address printed on the card.
-Failure to return your CRC card or by report the catch online by the deadlines printed on the card will result in a $10 penalty on your next crab endorsement purchase.
+Failure to return your CRC card or report the catch online by the deadlines printed on the card will result in a $10 penalty on your next crab endorsement purchase.
 Cards must be reported online or returned whether or not the cardholder caught or fished for crab during the season.

 Catch record card requirement

 State law requires all recreational Dungeness crab fishers in Puget Sound to have a Dungeness crab endorsement and a current CRC.
 Youth anglers under the age of 15 are not required to purchase a fishing license, however, they are required to have a Puget Sound crab endorsement and maintain a CRC.
 Youth anglers are issued crab endorsements and CRCs at no charge.

 When properly maintained, these CRCs provide an up-to-date and ongoing account of each crabber's catch throughout a crabbing season.
 Sport fishers who fail to carry and maintain a CRC are subject to a citation, which carries a fine of $80.

 Dungeness crab catch record cards are issued when a Puget Sound crab endorsement is obtained from any license vendor.
 One CRC will be valid for the summer fishing season June through Labor Day.
 The second CRC will be valid for a fall/winter fishing season, defined as the day after Labor Day through December 31.
 Winter Catch Record Cards are available at any vendor after Aug.
 15th of each year.